eebasso/WarpX/Docs/source/usage/parameters.rst

 Laser initialization
 --------------------

-.. fv:var:: lasers.names
+.. pp:param:: lasers.names
     :type: list of `string`

     Name of each laser.
 This is then used in the rest of the input deck ;
     in this documentation we use `<laser_name>` as a placeholder.
 The parameters below must be provided for each laser pulse.

-.. fv:var:: <laser_name>.position
+.. pp:param:: <laser_name>.position
     :type: `3 floats in 3D and 2D`
     :unit: meters